Carlaemy/files-management/README.md

-files.go : Have the method implemented to list the documents Docs- This folder contains the files that will be listed
+Files.go : Have the method implemented to list the documents Docs- This folder contains the files that will be listed